We encourage The Abecedarian Approach at all our Little Scholars campuses

 When it comes to language priority, this approach presents an opportunity to show your child what words mean, as well gives parents or educators a chance to use rich and interesting language when talking with a child.
 You can use numbers when you talk and play and say something like ‘I notice you’re looking at the green stem’.
 It is amazing what your language can tell a child, whether it’s telling a child about feelings, time, colours, shapes, textures, tastes, and honestly, so much more.

 With enriched caregiving, you can simply add educational content around routine times.
 Bath time would be the perfect time to take on this approach because rather than just sitting and supervising, you can talk to your child about objects in the bath.
 This could be colours, shapes, objects they see, body parts and anything that your child can visualize.

-Okay, finally there is learning games!
+Okay, finally there are learning games!
 There is a wide list of simple games you can use with your child, to teach them about ideas and concepts.
 These games may include letting your child match colours or shapes and colours, the list of games is endless and at Little Scholars we have a vast range of games available at all our campuses which are available to borrow for all our families.

 All the strategies from the abecedarian approach work best with individual children or maybe just two children at a time – not large groups, which is why is it beneficial for families to use.
 At Little Scholars we send out several family booklets to promote these strategies, so if you are a parent at one of our campuses and you want to learn more about the abecedarian approach, please feel free to contact any of our wonderful educators.